firebolt-db/firebolt-db.github.io/docs/working-with-partitions.md

 * Topic ToC
 {: toc}

 Partitions are smaller physical parts of large fact and dimension tables.
-When used with fact tables, partitions provide the first layer of sorting when you ingest data.
+Partitions provide the first layer of sorting when you ingest data.
 Data is sorted in storage by partition first, and then pruned and sorted by the primary index definition next.
-When new data is ingested into a fact table, Firebolt saves rows automatically in the appropriate partition.
+When new data is ingested into a table, Firebolt saves rows automatically in the appropriate partition.

 ## When to use partitions